Research hosted and curated by AfricArxiv allows for free and quick dissemination and global engagement.

 If you need further clarification or help to submit your work, please email [email protected]; we will be glad to assist you.

-Should you have any concerns or issues submitting directly to our repository partners, you can share your work directly with our moderation team via this form.
+Should you have any concerns or issues submitting directly to any of the above repositories, you can share your work directly with our moderation team via this form.

 If you want to share a manuscript that was already published as a journal article, go to howcanishareit.com and paste the article DOI in the search mask; check if ‘as preprint’ comes up among the accepted publishing formats.